 - Not being consistent with your posting schedule.
 Posting sporadically is a great way to have your followers forget about you.

-- Using poor quality images.
+- Using poor-quality images.
 Instagram is all about telling a visual story.
-Take pride in your images and only publish the best.
+Take pride in your photos and only publish the best.

 - Too much text.
-A caption is a great way to hook someone in, but if you are not careful you could easily lose your audience’s attention.
+A caption is a great way to hook someone in, but you could easily lose your audience’s attention if you are not careful.

 Tailwind not only schedules your pins, but it also will tell what type of content you should be publishing and the best times to post on Instagram.